 5 Although W.Va.
 Code § 16-2D-16 currently limits appeal to the Circuit Court of Kanawha County, prior to June 10, 2016, affected persons were permitted to appeal certificate of need decisions to either the Circuit Court of Kanawha County or to the Circuit Court for the county in which the proposed project was proposed to be developed.
 See W.Va.
 Code § 16-2D-16.

 6 The respondents in the earlier matter were Family Home Health Plus, Inc. dba Ohio Valley Home Health, Inc. and the WVHCA.
-J.A. at 259.
-The petitioner on appeal was Pleasant Valley Hospital, Inc., which was represented in that appeal by Thomas G. Casto, Lewis Glasser, Casey & Rollins, PLLC, who is now counsel to Respondent Personal Touch and arguing the opposite position with respect to the 229-recipient threshold in this matter.
-Id.
+J.A. at 592.
+The petitioner on appeal was Pleasant Valley Hospital, Inc. Id.